-As a supporter of Hospice Care Kenya you may know that we were founded in 1991 to support the newly opened Nairobi Hospice.
+Hospice Care Kenya was founded in 1991 to support the newly opened Nairobi Hospice.
 This was the first hospice in Kenya and represented the first step in making palliative care accessible to Kenyans.

 Now, 28 years on, Nairobi Hospice is marking another major milestone.
 The team recently opened the doors to their new modern purpose-built hospice.
 With six treatment rooms and a large space in which to provide day-care peer-support sessions for patients and their families, the new hospice has the capacity to accept and treat many more patients.